ObeliskInc/obelisk-ob1/README.md

 ## Buildroot Dependencies

-Most of our requirements come from the buildroot requirements.
-Generally speaking, there is nothing surprising or difficult to install that is required, almost everything is available directly from most linux package managers.
+Buildroot generally has very few requirements.
+Most base configurations need nothing more than the requirements in the link below.
+Debian users will often need to install `g++` and `build-essential`.

 https://buildroot.org/downloads/manual/manual.html#requirement